Prat13k/PythonMiniProjects/README.md

 Check if a palindrome can be created by the string provided by the user, print "True" if the word is a palindrome and "False" if it is not a palindrome.

 #### Problem 5:
-Write a function to determine whether one line is a permutation of another.
+Write a function to determine whether one line is a permutation of another and print the result.
 Write an algorithm that optimally finishes the task.